Bootes History, Family Crest & Coats of Arms

 Bootes Settlers in United States in the 19th Century

-- Leonard Bootes, aged 13, who emigrated to the United States from Colchester, in 1893
+- Leonard Bootes, aged 13, who immigrated to the United States from Colchester, in 1893

 Bootes Settlers in United States in the 20th Century